777arc/textbook/content/multipath_fading.rst

 Multipath Fading
 #######################

 So far we have only discussed the "AWGN Channel", i.e., a model for a wireless channel where the signal is simply added to noise.
-In this chapter we introduce multipath, which is a propagation phenomenon that results in signals reaching the receiver by two or more paths, which we experience in real-world wireless systems.
+In this chapter we introduce multipath, a propagation phenomenon that results in signals reaching the receiver by two or more paths, which we experience in real-world wireless systems.

 *************************
 Multipath